Richard and Rose

 At long last, it is Lord and Lady Strang’s wedding day.
 Yet no sooner do Richard and Rose leave their wedding breakfast than two shots ring out, forcing a hasty change in honeymoon plans.
 Instead of traveling together by yacht, Richard goes on ahead, making sure the road to Venice is safe for his beloved.

 Rose is by no means alone, however.
-Along her journey by packet, coach, even mule, she befriends young couple, the Ravens, who have a strange confession to make.
-They are traveling incognito—and are really the newlywed Lord and Lady Strang!
+Along her journey by packet, coach, even mule, she befriends a charming young couple, the Ravens, who have a strange confession to make.
+They claim they are traveling incognito—and are really the newlywed Lord and Lady Strang!

 Once reunited in Venice, Richard and Rose heat up the sheets, making Richard consider the delightful possibility of keeping his wife in bed for the rest of their stay.
 Except Venice is as full of knaves as London, and one of them is still trying to find them with a bullet.